 Was there a phantom punch?
 Had the Nation of Islam intimidated Liston into taking a dive?
 Was it just a case of an old fighter overmatched by a young one?
 No one will probably ever know for sure, though it seems the most likely scenario is the most obvious one: Liston quit, twice, probably at the direction of mob gamblers.

 Following the Miami debacle, Time magazine reported that Irving “Ash” Resnick, a mobbed-up associate of Liston’s, had lost $1 million backing Liston in the fight.
 Resnick was a shady former basketball player and bookie (sometime incorrectly identified as a former Boston Celtic).
-He befriended athletes and was one of the original promoters of Las Vegas, where he worked hard to bring stars and athletes to the casinos to attract star-struck gamblers.
+He befriended athletes and was one of the original promoters of Las Vegas, where he worked hard to bring celebrities and athletes to the casinos to attract star-struck gamblers.

 And whatever questions the public may have had about Ali’s legitimacy as champ were put to rest by his long run as the biggest mouth and best fighter in boxing.